ideas-labo/ndp/rq2/README.md

 ### Train your own model

 1.Use the data we reserve in the *data_pr* folder or replace it with your own data.
+Please modify the *modelpath* in the code to ensure the correct path.

 2.Download [pre-trained model](https://huggingface.co/FacebookAI/roberta-base)